vnmr/vnmr.github.io/index.md

 The system is comprised of an embedded computer, inertial and force sensors haptic, audio, and visual feedback components on a wearable substrate.
-Signals from sensors are processed and classified with classical singal and machine learning technqiues.
+Signals from sensors are processed and classified with classical singal and machine learning techniques.
 I researched, invented, and develeped a working prototype.

 **Contribution: Sole Inventor** [Patent](https://patents.google.com/patent/WO2015131157A1/en) **Granted**